Edit Blog Post

 In Golden Gate Park.

-bit 'wilder' than Central Park with a lot more areas that are undeveloped and dense with shrubbery.
+lot more areas that are undeveloped and dense with shrubbery.
 There was no way I was going to see all of it but I end up managing to pass through the Music Concourse which is headed by a soundshell and flanked by a fine arts museum and the California Academy of Sciences in gleaming buildings.
-I cycle through some gardens and ride by the entrance to the Japanese Tea Gardens before managing to get glimpse of Stow Lake.
+I cycle through some gardens and ride by the entrance to the Japanese Tea Gardens before managing to get a glimpse of Stow Lake.

 By then, I had half-an-hour to get the bike back to the shop and I was miles away